sshaw/build-status/README.md

 ### CircleCI

-The buffer's directory or one of its ancestors must contain a `circle.yml` file.
+The buffer's directory or one of its ancestors must contain a `circle.yml` file or `.circleci` directory.

 To set a token (but also see [`git config` tokens](#usage)):